You’ve Got a Friend

 Other versions

-American TV series Glee used this song in a mashup with Alanis Morissette's "You Learn" for the season six episode "Jagged Little Tapestry", a tribute to both King's album Tapestry and Morisette's Jagged Little Pill.[citation needed]
+American TV series Glee used this song in a mashup with Alanis Morissette's "You Learn" for the season six episode "Jagged Little Tapestry", a tribute to both Tapestry and Morisette's Jagged Little Pill.[citation needed]

 References